This article answers the most frequently asked questions we get about email hosting. As always, please contact us if you have any questions.

 To make sure the migration is as seamless as possible we typically do two email migrations.
 The first migration copies all your emails across.
 After that has been done you can update the DNS for your domain, so that incoming emails start to be delivered to the new mail server.

-As it will take up to 24 hours for DNS changes to become fully effective we do another email migration after the new DNS settings have propagated.
+As it takes up to 24 hours for DNS changes to become fully effective we do another email migration after the new DNS settings have propagated.
 The second email migration picks up any emails delivered to the old server during the propagation time.

 The migration script copies all emails from the old to the new server, including emails stored in custom folders.
-However, there is one exception: if you use POP3 rather than IMAP we can only migrate your inbox.
+However, there is one exception: if the old mail server only supports POP3 (and not IMAP) then we can only migrate your inbox.

 We sure can.
 If you encounter any errors then we can find out what is causing the issue, and if you get completely stuck we can do a screen share.

 If you are using webmail to manage your contacts and calendar then you need to manually transfer them.
-IMAP and POP3 are email protocols used to retrieve emails from a mail server, so they have no way of handling an address book or calendar.
+IMAP and POP3 are email protocols for retrieving emails from a mail server; they have no way of handling an address book or calendar.
 However, you can export and import your contacts in both the Roundcube or Horde webmail client.

 If you are using an email client such as Outlook or Thunderbird to manage your address book and calendar then they won’t be affected when you switch your email to us.
 All your contacts and calendar entries will still be there.